-At the McWhorter School of Pharmacy, it's also possible to earn your pharmacy degree while simultaneously earning a graduate minor in business.
-This is a joint program between the McWhorter School of Pharmacy and the Brock School of Business that lets you take MBA-level courses as electives for your pharmacy degree.
+At McWhorter School of Pharmacy, you can earn your pharmacy degree while simultaneously earning a graduate minor in business.
+This is a coordinated program between McWhorter School of Pharmacy and Brock School of Business that lets you take M.B.A.-level courses.
 On completing the program, you earn a graduate minor in business along with your Pharm.D.

-Whether you plan on owning your own practice or working with a pharmaceutical company or any other option as a practicing pharmacist, a sound business background gives you strong advantages.
+Whether you plan on owning your own pharmacy, working with a pharmaceutical company or any other option as a practicing pharmacist, a sound business background gives you strong advantages.

 You will have two separate grade point averages, one for business and one for pharmacy.
 Pharmacy school ranking and percentiles will be based on the pharmacy only GPA.
 Students must maintain a 3.0 GPA in the business program to be in good standing.

 Graduate business minor courses cannot be waived, substituted, shared or transferred.
-All coursework must be completed at the Brock School of Business.
+All course work must be completed at the Brock School of Business.
 Please see the Samford University Catalog and the semester schedules for prerequisite requirements.
 You can finish the graduate business minor courses within one academic year of graduation from the Pharm.D. program.